KeaganRieder/Atomation/README.md

 }
 ```

-this is mainly the base in which the next GenStep uses to also make a tiles moisture based on it's distance form water, as well as making
+This is mainly the base in which the next GenStep uses to also make a tiles moisture based on it's distance form water, as well as making
 water tiles  have a 100% moisture

 ##### GenStepTerrain